SWEG-2015EC-Batch/Lovelace-coders/ETS0918_15_METI_SEBOKA/Q2.Automobile fuel tank program/Analysis.md

 # Pseudo code

-  Step 1: start
+  Step 1:start

-  Step 2: read the capacity
+  Step 2:read the capacity

-  Step 3: read the miles per gallon
+  Step 3:read the miles per gallon

-  Step 4: compute the possible distance
+  Step 4:compute the possible distance
     Distance = capacity * miles per gallon
-  Step 5: print the Distance
+  Step 5:print the Distance

-  Step 6: stop
+  Step 6:stop

-#operation
+# operation

 - Prompt user for fuel tank capacity and miles per gallon
 - Read the values of capacity and miles per gallon
 - Calculate the number of miles the automobile can be driven without refueling using the formula: miles = capacity * miles per gallon
 - Display the calculated number of miles

-#.
-Design the program
+# Design the program

 1. Variable declaration and initialization (What and How?) double capacity, MPG, Pd;